quantified-uncertainty/metaforecast/README.md

 - Algolia for search
 - Netlify for website deployment
 - DigitalOcean for background jobs, e.g. fetching new forecasts
-- Postgres on DigitalOcean and Mongo for databases
+- Postgres on DigitalOcean for database

 ## Various notes